Skip to main content

 ES Modules

-You can import YAML files directly as ES modules.
-The YAML content is parsed and made available as both default and named exports:config.yaml
+Import YAML files directly as ES modules.
+Bun parses the content and exposes it as both default and named exports:

 Default Import